 Banff Mountain Film Competition

-Submit your film to the annual Banff Mountain Film Festival which provides you the opportunity to meet other filmmakers to exchange ideas and collaborate, and a chance to have your film included in the Festival's World Tour.
-Over $22,000CAD in cash and prizes.
+Submit your film to the annual Banff Mountain Film Festival which provides you the opportunity to meet other filmmakers to exchange ideas and collaborate, and a chance to have your film included in the Festival's World Tour. $35,000CAD in cash and prizes.

 Banff Mountain Photo Essay Competition

 This competition showcases the best in mountain-themed photo essays, recognizing the best stories told through a series of still images.
 Stories should illustrate mountain culture, adventure, wildlife, sport, environment or natural history. $3,000CAD grand prize.

 This annual competition encourages photographers from around the world to contribute their work that both celebrates and illustrates the rich diversity of life on Earth and inspires action to protect and conserve it through the power of imagery. $5,000 grand prize; $1,000 first-place prizes in seven categories.
 Entry fees apply.

 Mar 1, 2024 extended to Mar 8